mr-grj/dinopass/README.md

   --help  Show this message and exit.

 Commands:
-  all     List all credentials.
-  create  Create a new credential with a specific name and password. delete  Delete a specific credential by name. get     Get a specific credential by name. purge   Purge all credentials. update  Update a credential field matching a specific condition with a
+  all              List all credentials (this command does not have... create           Create a new password with a specific name. delete           Delete a specific credential by name. get              Get a specific credential by name. purge            Purge all credentials. update-name      Update password name. update-password  Update password value.
-          new value

 All the arguments are mutually exclusive
 ```